bobbae/gcp/challenges/highest-profit/README.md

 ## Part 2

 * You can now convert the content your read into memory in your program in Part 1 into JSON format and write it out to another file called `data2.json` which should only contain rows of data that have the valid numeric profit values.
+Each row in the Array should contain data columns like year, rank, company, revenue, and profit.

 * Order the data based on the profit value.
 Print the top 20 rows with the highest profit values.
 This is your third printed answer.